coins-docs/coins-global-api-docs/testnet/rest-api.md

 * HTTP `409` return code is used when a cancelReplace order partially succeeds. (i.e. if the cancellation of the order fails but the new order placement succeeds.)
 * HTTP `429` return code is used when breaking a request rate limit.
 * HTTP `418` return code is used when an IP has been auto-banned for continuing to send requests after receiving `429` codes.
-* HTTP `5XX` return codes are used for internal errors; the issue is on Binance's side.
+* HTTP `5XX` return codes are used for internal errors; the issue is on coins's side.
   It is important to **NOT** treat this as a failure operation; the execution status is **UNKNOWN** and could have been a success.